GootySohail/simple-java-maven-app/README.md

 you'll be creating yourself during the tutorial and the `jenkins/scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

+#Sohail
+fork the github repository to our git hub repository by using git clone "url" clone respository to your server move to the project directory

+if their is pom.xml file use this command :

+mvn compile "compile code"
+mvn test "to test"
+mvn Package " package"
+mvn install "to install"

+if you build success then your project is succesfully build